-Results indicate that the NW mineralized zone is at least 175 m wide and 425 m long, and the SE mineralized zone is at least 154 m wide and 365 m long; with a combined length of 790m.
-The mineralization is open to the NW and SE; another channel program is planned for 2022 to trace the surface mineralization to the NW and SE.
+Results indicate that the NW mineralized zone is at least 175 m wide and 425 m long, and the SE mineralized zone is at least 154 m wide and 415 m long; with a combined length of 840m.
 This combined surface expression is significantly longer and wider than the surface expressions of the nearby and related Foxtrot and Deep Fox Resources.
 The Fox Meadow mineralization is similarly hosted by peralkaline volcanic rocks and exhibits similar grades of the REE magnet materials (Nd, Pr, Tb and Dy) as Foxtrot and Deep Fox.
 Visual observations indicate that the mineralization is still open to the SW and the south.